DevOps-Boot/fastapi-k8s/docs/project/requirements/key_components.md

 - **Chart Repository Management**: How and where Helm charts will be stored and managed.
   - Decide on the repository for storing and managing Helm charts (e.g., internal repository, Helm Hub).
   - Implement versioning and release management strategies for Helm charts.

-## Ansible (Configuration Management)

-- **Automation Scripts**: Specific scripts for automating server and application configuration.
-  - Write Ansible playbooks for automating the setup and configuration of servers and other infrastructure components.
-  - Include tasks for installing and configuring necessary software and dependencies.
-- **Role-Based Tasks**: Define roles and tasks within Ansible for modular configuration management.
-  - Organize playbooks into roles for modularity, focusing on different aspects like database setup, web server configuration, etc.
-  - Ensure idempotency in Ansible roles to allow safe reruns of playbooks.

 ## Terraform (Infrastructure as Code)